National emblem of North Macedonia: History

-Proposed heraldic replacement
+Proposed heraldic replacements

-Between the 16th and the 19th centuries foreign armorials commonly represented the region of Macedonia by means of a golden lion on red field, or of a red lion on a golden field.
-The earliest known example is the Fojnica Armorial from 16th-17th century, and later examples include the Korenić-Neorić Armorial of 1595, a 1630 armorial on display in the Belgrade Museum of Contemporary Art, and a 17th-century armorial in Berlin Library.
+Between the 16th and the 19th centuries foreign armorials commonly represented the region of Macedonia by means of a golden lion on a red field, or of a red lion on a golden field.

-On several occasions the reintroduction of the historical coat of arms has been proposed.
-A proposal by architect and graphic designer Miroslav Grčev was put forward in 1992 to replace it with a revised version of the historical gold lion on a red shield.
+A proposal by architect and graphic designer Miroslav Grčev was put forward in 1992 to replace the emblem with a revised version of the historical gold lion on a red shield.
 The Macedonian Heraldry Society considers that coat of arms to have been the best solution for a new state emblem.
 However, this was rejected on three main grounds: